Trygve Gulbranssen: Background and childhood

 Trygve Gulbranssen was born on Molstad Farm on Enebakk Road in the Vålerenga neighborhood of Kristiania (now Oslo) in 1894.
 His parents were Christen Gulbrandsen (1863–1943) and Alette Gulbrandsen, born Alette Antonsdatter Dahl (1863–1941).
-He had two older brothers, Birger and Alfred, as well as tree younger sisters, Camilla, Ragnhild Margrethe and Tora Elvira.
+He had two older brothers, Birger and Alfred, as well as three younger sisters, Camilla, Ragnhild Margrethe and Tora Elvira.

 His father Christen was the son of a farmer and master carpenter named Johan Gulbrandsen (1826–1871) and Petrine Pedersdatter Nøklebye (1828–1909), both of whom descended from farmer families in Trøgstad, Østfold County.

 His mother Alette grew up on Vestre Dahl Farm in Skogbygda in Frogn, Akershus County.
 Her father was a farmer and freighter captain named Johan Anton Jørgensen Strandengen (died 1899) and mother Bolette Olsdatter, born Skau.
 Through relatives on his mother's side, Gulbranssen was connected with the villages in the Follo district.

 Christen Gulbrandsen, a carpenter and master builder, provided a good living for his family by buying and renovating townhouses before reselling them.
 A shortage of housing led to rising prices in Kristiania, but in 1899 the housing bubble burst in what has subsequently become known as the Kristiania Crash.
 Gulbrandsen had attempted to spread out the risk by placing his fortune in multiple banks and by purchasing Solberg Farm in Trøgstad, but this strategy failed as bank after bank closed its doors.
 The lack of new renovation projects and the loss of all property and savings came as a hard blow for him.
 He went on to try his hand as a real estate broker, but never fully recovered from the sudden change in his fortunes.

 The family rapidly went from being relatively wealthy to struggling to make both ends meet.
 Paradoxically, they kept on moving to gradually "nicer" addresses as the economy deteriorated, which probably resulted from the family taking up residence in some of the father's renovation projects.
 On account of the father's business, there were many changes of residence, which caused the young Gulbranssen to lose contact with his friends and grow lonely.
 He wrote about this period of his life:

 Moving to other parts of the city – the loss of schoolmates, the great loneliness precisely when friendship is the most important.